Skip to Main Content

 Focus, Focus, Focus

 Focusing on and obtaining a solid understanding of precisely what it is that you're trying to learn about is important.
-If you aren't focused (typically the topic is too broad in scope), the research process is much harder as you will tend to "over explore" too many possibilities and exhaust yourself and the time you have for the your project in the process.
+If you aren't focused (typically, student topics are often too broad in scope), the research process is much harder as you will tend to "over explore" too many possibilities and exhaust yourself, and the time you have for the your project, in the process.
 This typically leads to many false starts (vs. just a few) and a "rush to the finish" that probably won't be your best work.

 Basic Concepts and Overviews